bcgov/aqwarnings/frontend/warnings/2025-12-19_Penticton_issue_pollution_prevention.md

 ## Emission reduction actions

-{{< accordion_start title="Mandatory actions" initiallyOpen="true" >}} -
+{{< accordion_start title="Mandatory actions" initiallyOpen="true" >}}

-NOTICE of DIRECTOR under s.30 Open Burning Smoke Control Regulation:
+-   NOTICE of DIRECTOR under s.30 Open Burning Smoke Control Regulation:

 > As pollution is occurring or is likely to occur from open burning,
 > pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control
 > Regulation, the Director has prohibited open burning within 50 km of
-> the Kamloops hospital until December 20, 2025 11:00 AM local time.
-No
+> the Penticton hospital (this is a TEST) until December 20, 2025 11:00
-> vegetative debris may be ignited or added to ignited piles.
+> AM local time.
+No vegetative debris may be ignited or added to ignited
-> Contravention of these provisions may be subject to a fine under the
+> piles.
+Contravention of these provisions may be subject to a fine
-> Regulation.
+> under the Regulation.

    Date issued: December 19, 2025`<br />`{=html}   Benjamin Weinstein`<br />`{=html}   For Director, Environmental Management Act`<br />`{=html}   Environmental Monitoring and Analysis Branch

 {{< accordion_end >}}
 {{< accordion_start title="Voluntary actions" initiallyOpen="true" >}}

 -   Avoid using wood stoves and fireplaces unless it is the sole heating